Fausto Fernós

-Fausto Fernós (born April 16, 1972) is an openly gay Puerto Rican podcaster, performance artist, and drag performer.
+Fausto Fernós (born April 16, 1972) is a gay Puerto Rican podcaster, performance artist, and drag performer.
 He originated and co-hosts the Feast of Fun, an award-winning daily comedy talk show, with his partner Marc Felion.
 They were the first openly gay couple to win a People's Choice Podcast Award, which they have won five times (2006, 2007, 2008, 2009, 2011), and been nominated for the top prize of "People's Choice" six times in a row.
 Fernós currently resides in Chicago, Illinois.

 Biography

 Early life

 Fausto Fernós was born in Santurce, Puerto Rico, in 1972.
 He is the son of Puerto Rican architect Gonzalo Fernós-López and of the educator Patricia Fernós and is related to the first Puerto Rican cardiologist and its longest serving resident commissioner Antonio Fernós-Isern.
 Fernós was featured at age of 10 in the cooking section of El Nuevo Día newspaper about being one of the youngest boys studying the confectionery arts in Puerto Rico.
 The article focused mostly on the fact he and his sister Talia Fernós were being homeschooled by their mother.